 Luckily, more and more destinations and holiday companies are cottoning on to the fact that accessibility is a key consideration for many holidaymakers, and facilities are being adapted accordingly.
 If you’re looking for an accessible, worry-free holiday, try heading to one of these disability-friendly holiday locations.

 With a fully accessible bus fleet and 80% of the metro system offering wheelchair access, Barcelona is one of the top European cities for people with disabilities or mobility problems.
 It’s also cobble stone-free and fairly flat, meaning that getting around all the sights this city has to offer is pretty straightforward.
 And there are plenty of sights to see, including the famous Las Ramblas, the Museo Picasso and La Sagrada Família, which has the added benefit of offering free entry to people with disabilities.
-See our dedicated Spanish travel insurance page for information on holiday cover.
-Don’t forget to declare your medical conditions.
+Don’t forget to declare your medical conditions with your travel insurance.

 Vienna in Austria is another European city that has a good level of accessibility.
 Unlike most other historical centres, Vienna has removed its cobblestones along with many of the kerbs, making it a relatively wheelchair-friendly destination.
 With its rich history and musical legacy, there is plenty to see and do in Vienna, including the Schloss Schönbrunn and the unforgettable Kunsthistorisches Museum, and most of the museums and attractions are fully accessible.
 The transport system also makes it easy to get around the city, with low floor trams and lifts down to the metro system.